 Dont believe me?
 Here are some results from today alone:

-At one point during Games for Gold, I attempted to download Halo 3.
+At one point, I attempted to download Halo 3.
 That was a mistake.
 The download failed repeatedly, and I had to babysit the controller, pressing “A” to retry many many times.
 For reference, Halo 3 for the Xbox 360 is a 5.72 GB download.
 5.72 GB at 24 Mbit/s should take roughly 31 minutes, not 12 hours.

 Poor Netflix support